WhiskyDev/whiskydev.github.io/_posts/2015-02-23-March-Tasting-All-Islay.md

 Do you have a sense of curiosity and a thirst for understanding?
 Join us for our All Islay tasting on **Saturday, March 28 @ 7pm**.
-We will be taking a tasting tour around the island known for it’s smoky and peated whisky.
+We will be taking a tasting tour around the island known for its smoky and peated whisky.

 If you have attended any of our previous tastings, you know it’s a good time.